Compsomyiops callipes: Description

 Compsomyiops callipes is a member of the order Diptera meaning two wings.
 Diptera are characterized by having two forewings and halteres.
 Since it is a member of the family Calliphoridae, it has bristles on the meron, its antennae have plumose arista, and it has two to three notopleural bristles.
 The subfamily Chrysomyinae is characterized by a setose stem vein on the wings.
 Compsomyiops callipes is a relatively large fly with a length of about 6–12 mm.
 Its abdomen and thorax are a metallic blue color.
 It has a bright yellow gena and four longitudinal lines on its pronotum.
 The setae on the posterior margin of the hind coxa are long and dark.
 Its palp, which is an appendage near its mouth used for sensation, movement and feeding, is clavate meaning club-shaped.
 Its anterior spiracle and calypters are brown.
-Compsomyiops callipes is very similar in appearance to flies belonging to the genus Cochliomyia but can be distinguished by its palp, calypters, and chaeotaxy, which is the study of the arrangement of setae.
+Compsomyiops callipes is very similar in appearance to flies belonging to the genus Cochliomyia but can be distinguished by its palp, calypters, and chaetotaxy, which is the study of the arrangement of setae.